 Last month, the popular altcoin was showing signs that it would drop further following huge losses at the end of September.
 However, BCH rebounded spectacularly towards the end of October in response to Bitcoin’s positive momentum.

 Overall, BCH hasn’t gained or lost any value since last week, but is down about 1% over the last 24 hours.

 Will BCH continue to push higher?
 And if so, what are the next levels to look out for?

 Let’s take a look at the chart for Bitcoin Cash.

 As you can see from the chart above, the price of BCH recovered during early September before crashing around 45% in the second half of the month.

 The gains of mid-September were lost and the price came crawling back down to below $230 in October as the huge market-wide meltdown hit the coin hard.
 At its lowest point over the past month, BCH touched $200 before recovering almost immediately.

 Last week, I claimed it was probable that BCH would start seeing some positive momentum as the price was recording higher lows.
-The market responded in kind, with Bitcoin’s sudden 40% increase spilling over into the majority of prominent altcoins like Bitcoin Cash.
+At the time of writing, the market is patiently accumulating before making any moves.

-This positive momentum took Bitcoin Cash above two of its three EMAs.
+Bitcoin Cash is now trading above two of its three EMAs.
 At the moment, BCH is attempting to push past its 200-day EMA as well, which is the last line of bearish defense (if the volume profile to the left of the chart is to be believed).